-I can’t believe how fast this year is going.
-We will soon be welcoming in 2018 and as I usually do at this time of year, I have been giving some thought to my New Year’s resolutions.
-There will be the usual ones – eat more healthily and learn to play the piano - but this year I will need to give particular thought to my pension savings if I am to achieve my dream of driving the USA’s ‘Route 66’ when I retire.
+As I usually do at this time of year, I have been giving some thought to my New Year’s resolutions.
+There are often the usual ones – eat more healthily and learn to play the piano - but I also need to give particular thought to my pension savings if I am to achieve my dream of driving the USA’s ‘Route 66’ when I retire.

 A 1% of salary increase in personal pension contributions might sound like a lot, especially in the current economic climate but for someone earning, say, £30,000 a year, it is just the price of a couple of coffees and a piece of cake a week (something which I for one should be forgoing anyway!).
 These additional pension savings in a SSAS or SIPP, however, could benefit from tax relief and investment growth within a tax-efficient environment and could help to increase your pension benefits and financial quality of life in retirement.